dendory/connix/README.txt

         @param encoding: The decoding format (optional, defaults to UTF-8)
         @param cookie: The cookie string in format key1=value1;key2=value2 (optional)

+    decrypt(key, text)
+        Return the plain text version of an encrypted string.
+        @param key: The key used for the encryption
+        @param text: The cipher text to decrypt

     download(url, localfile)
         Download a file from the Internet.
         @param url: The url of the file